Overview

 A consultation is required to confirm suitability and identify the most relevant nerve targets.

-PNS involves placing a small lead near a peripheral nerve under imaging guidance commonly ultrasound.
-The lead connects to a stimulator that delivers gentle electrical impulses to reduce pain signalling.
+The treatment involves placing a small lead near a peripheral nerve, usually under imaging guidance such as ultrasound.
+The lead connects to a stimulator that delivers gentle electrical impulses designed to reduce pain signalling.

 The therapy aims to: